In Texas, is it possible to reclaim your home after foreclosure?

 - Reinstatement Period Texas: Homeowners can restore their mortgage up to 5 days before the foreclosure sale by paying the overdue amount plus fees.

-- Right of Redemption Texas: Unlike some states, Texas does not have a statutory right of redemption after the foreclosure auction.
+- Right of Redemption in Texas: Unlike some states, Texas does not have a statutory right of redemption after the foreclosure auction.

 - Foreclosure Defense Texas: Consider legal strategies to challenge the foreclosure process or negotiate with the lender.